-The Maryland Hearing Aid Loan Bank Program has proven to be a vital and successful service to infants and toddlers with hearing loss and their families.
-The HALB has assisted over two hundred and eighty-five (285) families across the State since May 2003, and has loaned over five hundred and fourteen (514) hearing aids to infants and toddlers over the last twelve years.
+The Maryland Hearing Aid Loan Bank Program has proven to be a vital and successful service to infants, toddlers, and now school-aged children with hearing loss and their families.
+The HALB has assisted over two hundred and ninety-five (295) families across the State since May 2003, and has loaned over five hundred and thirty-two (532) hearing aids to infants and toddlers over the last 13 years.
 The MSDE recognizes the importance of laying an adequate foundation for school readiness, educational development, learning, and success.
 Through early intervention services provided by the HALB, children are supported in developing speech and language skills, which in turn support access and equity in learning, and educational progress and achievement.
+School-aged children who receive loaned hearing aids have enhanced access to communication, learning, and peer interaction.
 There continues to be a need for the services of the HALB, which is available to all eligible Maryland residents.
-The program provides hearing aids to families who have a hearing impaired child from birth to three years old and reside in the state of Maryland.
+The program provides hearing aids to families who have a child with hearing loss from birth to under 18 years old and reside in the state of Maryland.

 The MSDE remains committed to the implementation of the HALB through enhanced program support and funding.
-We are grateful to the Maryland Legislature for the continued support of the program, and we look forward to continuing the partnership on behalf of infants and toddlers with hearing loss and their families.
+We are grateful to the Maryland Legislature for the continued support of the program, and we look forward to continuing the partnership on behalf of Maryland children with hearing loss and their families.